 It will help if you can speak Thai…

-I had arrived early after reading that it was first come first served with the regards to the seating arrangements so obviously I entered an empty stadium before being escorted to a seat in ‘Club Class’.
-Club Class is one class down from ‘Ring Side’ but in my view, because it’s on an elevated level you get a slightly better view of the fight.
+I had arrived early after reading that it was first come first served with the regards to the seating arrangements.
+As I entered an empty stadium, escorted to a seat in ‘Club Class’ I realised I was rather early.
+While one class down from ‘Ring Side’, in my experience you get a slightly better view of the fight.

 Oh…here it is…

-Yes, it’s not the best looking hot dog in the world but it filled a hole…a tiny, miniscule, almost none existent hole but a hole none the less.
+Yes, it’s not the best looking hot dog in the world, but it filled a hole.
+It was a tiny, minuscule, almost none existent hole but a hole none the less.

 The History Of Muay Thai Boxing.

-Thai Boxing as a martial art can be traced back 2000 years (that’s what Google says anyway) and as a sport you can find records of Thai Boxing from around the 15th Century.
+Thai Boxing as a martial art can be traced back 2000 years (that’s what Google says anyway).
+As a sport, you can find records of Thai Boxing from around the 15th Century.
 Thai Boxing is almost a national obsession and is known as ‘The Sport of Kings’ due to the Thai royal family promoting and taking a keen interest in the sport over many hundreds of years.

 It began to gain popularity outside of Thailand during world war 2 when soldiers stationed here from Europe and America had their first look at Thai Boxing.
-Slowly, over time, Thai Boxing began to change and stronger rules were introduced.
-Precise timed ’rounds’ were introduced replacing the old method of waiting until coconut shells with holes in them had sunk to the bottom of a barrel of water!
+Slowly, over time, Thai Boxing began to change, and more definite rules were introduced.
+Precise timed ’rounds’ began replacing the old method of waiting until coconut shells with holes in them had sunk to the bottom of a barrel of water!

 Thankfully there was no crushed glass in tonight’s matches, just a crushed yearning for a hot dog.

-The stadium was full by the time I had eaten my mammoth hot dog and the theme tune for The Rocky film was blasting out of the crackling speakers that were dotted around the stadium.
-A small smattering of applause began to emanate from my left side and as I looked I saw the first two boxers making their way to the ring.
+The stadium was full by the time I had eaten my mammoth hot dog, and the theme tune for The Rocky film was blasting out of the crackling speakers dotted around the stadium.
+A small smattering of applause began to emanate from my left side.
+As I looked, I saw the first two boxers making their way to the ring.

-Once inside the ring the two boxers began a ritualistic routine called Wai Kroo which is done by every fighter before a bout.
-It’s a ritual that dates back hundred’s of years and basically looks like an ancient dance.
+Once inside the ring, the two boxers began a ritualistic routine called Wai Kroo which is done by all fighters before every bout.
+It’s a ritual that dates back hundred’s of years and looks like an ancient dance.

-I found this moment mesmerizing as I seem to do with any tradition that has been practiced for hundreds of years.
-Fashions and habits will always fall by the wayside but when practices take hold in a culture, they will never go (for better OR for worse!)
-The Wai Kroo is meant to show honour to the fighters teacher, the sport itself and the country.
-Each fighter then made his way around the ring to touch each corner post which signifies his respect to his opponent and to the spirits.
+I found this moment mesmerizing, fashions and habits will always fall by the wayside, but when practices take hold in a culture, they will never go (for better OR for worse!)
+The Wai Kroo is performed to show honour to the fighters teacher, the sport itself and the country.
+Each fighter then made his way around the ring to touch each corner post signifying his respect to the spirits.

-Once the rituals were over both men went back into their corner to get some last-minute inspiration from their teachers and to say a few words to the spirits.
+The rituals over, both men went back into their corner for some last-minute inspiration from their teachers and to say a few words to the spirits.

 The Music Of Muay Thai Boxing

-Then, ”Ding-Ding’, the match began and a shot of electric excitement zipped around the room.
-As soon as the bell chimed, I heard music strike up and assumed that it was being fed into the stadium via the speakers.
-After a few seconds of listening I realised that it wasn’t, in fact, the latest edition of ‘The Greatest Thai Boxing Hits In The World…Ever’ but a group of four men in one corner playing traditional Thai music…
+Then, ”Ding-Ding’, the match began, and a shot of electric excitement zipped around the room.
+The instant the bell chimed, I heard music strike up.
+I assumed it was fed into the stadium via the speakers.
+After a few seconds, I realised that it wasn’t, in fact, the latest CD of ‘The Greatest Thai Boxing Hits In The World…Ever’ but a group of four men in one corner playing traditional Thai music…

-They sounded absolutely superb.
-I could have watched them all night but I had come to watch men fight!
-As the first round wore on I noticed that the movements of the two fighters mirrored the music and I began to wonder if the fighters were following the tempo of the band or the other way around – to this day I can’t tell you!
+They sounded superb.
+I could have watched them all night, but I had come to watch men fight!
+As the first round wore on, I noticed that the movements of the two fighters mirrored the music.
+I began to wonder if they were following the tempo of the band or the other way around.
+To this day I can’t tell you!